 Pete (as he prefers to be called) has diverse photographic experience.
 At one end of the scale he has photographed Miss United Kingdom, Miss France, Miss Europe and Miss World whilst, at the other, he has produced a four metre wide landscape, photographed from a two-seat aircraft using a view-camera and 7"x 5" sheet film.
-He has also photographed Prince Charles (as an accredited photographer) and the actress Julie Christie (as a friend).
+He has also photographed Prince Charles (as an accredited photographer accompanying HRH on a tour of Wales).

 Over the years Pete's photographs have appeared in numerous 'Glossies', in catalogues and brochures, on advertising posters and product packaging, on boardroom and CEO office walls, on calendars and postcards, in British national and provincial newspapers, and in various French publications.

 Although having now 'eased down a gear' he is still a 'photographer on-call' in southwest France for Associated Newspapers, London.
 He has recently completed a commission to supply the photographs for a book on the history of the Latour-Marliac water-lily nursery and its connection with Claude Monet.
 The book was published worldwide in November 2015 and is available from your regional Amazon store and from all other good booksellers worldwide - simply search for : ISBN: 9781870673839

 Now based for the most part in southwest France, Pete and his artist partner, Jill Fellows, host photography and painting holidays at Painting-Photography-France.com.